DCAN-Labs/cdni-brain/docs/msi-login.md

 # Getting Started with Minnesota Supercomputing Institute (MSI)

-To access the Minnesota Supercomputing Institute (MSI) system smoothly, confirm your eligibility, particularly if your tasks involve data analysis or processing.
+If you are going to be processing, analyzing, or otherwise interacting with MRI data, you will need to have access to MSI.
 Visit  [Eligibility & Access Instructions](https://www.msi.umn.edu/content/eligibility-getting-access) for more detailed guidelines on eligibility and access requirements.
-Do not use MSI without completeing the steps outlined on this page.
+This page outlines the steps needed to access MSI.

 ## 2-Factor Authentification

-You must set up Duo 2 Factor Authentification in order to use MSI.
-This provides an added layer of security and is mandatory for accessing any UMN internal site.
+You must set up Duo 2 Factor Authentification in order to use MSI and any internal UMN site.
+This provides an added layer of security.
 UMN provides a [Duo Guide](https://it.umn.edu/services-technologies/self-help-guides/duo-set-use-duo-security) which provides instructions for how to register and use Duo.

-When you log in to MSI via a terminal you should see this prompt:
+If you log in to MSI via a terminal you will see and complete this prompt to authenticate:

 ```
 By using this system you agree to adhere to MSI and UMN Acceptable Use Policies - refer to www.msi.umn.edu for details.